 This operating instructions is a customer document of Pfeiffer Vacuum.
 The operating instructions describe the functions of the named product and provide the most important information for the safe use of the device.
 The description is written in accordance with the valid directives.
 The information in this operating instructions refers to the product's current development status.
 The document shall remain valid provided that the customer does not make any changes to the product.

 1.1.1 Applicable documents

-Document Number Additional information for "M Version" PW 0142 Supplementary Information for Roots pumps with special overflow valves PW 0022 Spray lance operating instructions PW 0332 Declaration of conformity A component of these in- structions
+Document Number Declaration of conformity A component of these instruc- tions Additional information for "M Version" PW 0142 BN Supplementary Information for Roots pumps with special overflow valves PW 0022 BN